CGS in the News

 - Charleston, SC 29425-5010

 - An application must be completed.
-This can be completed online or can be submitted in hardcopy format by printing the application found here.
+This can be completed and submitted in hardcopy format by printing the application found here.

 - Downloadable Application: http://www.musc.edu/grad/summer/hs/forms/application.pdf

 - Visiting students must provide documentation of the following:

 - Verification of two MMR vaccines (mumps, measles, rubella).

 - Verification of a PPD skin test within 3 months of beginning research (TB test).

 - Verification of a Tetanus shot within the last 10 years.

 - Verification of a positive Varicella IgG titer or TWO Varicella vaccines (Vaccination Dates must include month/day/year).
 A history of Chicken Pox verified by a Physician is also acceptable.